 Texas Military Department (TMD): TMD is providing direct support to TAMFS with aerial fire suppression capability in response to the critical fire weather.
-TMD has staged two Medium Mission Ready Packages (MRP) with two UH-60 helicopters in Conroe and two in Austin, and one Heavy MRP with two CH-47 helicopters in Grand Prairie.
+TMD has staged two Medium Mission Ready Packages (MRP) with two UH-60 helicopters in Lufkin, two in Austin, and one Heavy MRP with two CH-47 helicopters in Grand Prairie.
 A SOC Support Team has been assigned to Austin.
 TMD has activated 34 personnel and six aircraft in support of this incident.
-As of March 20, TMD Rotary Wing aircraft have flown a total of 108.5 hours and dropped a total of 309,381 gallons of water.
+As of March 21, TMD Rotary Wing aircraft have flown a total of 118.2 hours and dropped a total of 590 buckets for a total of 331,881 gallons of water.

-Texas Parks and Wildlife Department (TPWD): Texas Game Wardens responded to the Double S Fire on the west side of Borger, in Hutchinson County, and assisted with the mandatory evacuation.
+Texas Parks and Wildlife Department (TPWD): Texas Game Wardens responded to the Double S Fire on the west side of Borger in Hutchinson County and assisted with the mandatory evacuation.
 TWPD Game Wardens assisted with traffic control on Interstate Highway (I) 27 south of Canyon due to hazardous conditions.
 TPWD has the following Statewide resources available to support: one LNO at the SOC, one helicopter in Austin, All-Terrain Vehicles, State Game Wardens, and State Park Police Officers.
 TPWD Aviation responded to the Onion Creek Wildfire in Hays County and successfully made 18 water drops (2,070 gallons of water).